How to Become a Shoe Designer: 10 Steps

 8. Books Books Books:

 I have collected dozens of design, design history, manufacturing, architecture, branding, and packaging design books.
 Surround yourself.
 If I have a design problem I can’t solve, I just dive in and start flipping pages.
-The answer is inside, you just need a new way to let it out.
+The answer is always inside, you just need a new way to let it out.
 There are many good shoe design books for beginners.

 9. Cut up old shoes:

 You need to see how shoes are really put together.
 Learn the hows and whys of shoe assembly.
 Brands like Nike and Adidas have masterminds of shoemaking at work, you can learn a lot by looking inside.
 A great drawing of a shoe that cannot be manufactured will never make it off the page.
 A stunning new shoe design that challenges your development team can be a winner.
-You can see “inside” a variety of shoes that we have cut up and analyzed ourselves at the SneakerFactory in our book Shoe Material Design Guide.
+You can see “inside” a variety of shoes that we have cut up and analyzed ourselves at the SneakerFactory in our book the Shoe Material Design Guide.

 10. Fortune favors the bold: